Covid Catch-up Premium

 - Additional teaching hours attributed to year groups to support teaching, learning and transition

 The Catch-Up Premium was fully spent and there was nothing carried forward into 2021/22.
-However, we remain committed to the Covid-19 response and have HLTAs delivering catch-up sessions throughout the year, both funded by school and as part of the National Tutoring Programme.
+However, we remained committed to the Covid-19 response and HLTAs delivered catch-up sessions throughout the year, both funded by school and as part of the National Tutoring Programme.

 The National Tutoring Fund allocation is being used in 2022/23 and spending of this is detailed Pupil Premium report.